 Figure 8 - Conceptual Land Use Plan provides for primary public road access to Cell D and Garden Road (Range Road 285) via an internal public road connecting Garden Road and Cambridge Park Boulevard constructed within Access R/W Plan 171-0750 and a portion of Access R/W Plan 171-0749.
-All public roads located within the residential area are proposed with a Modified Urban Residential road cross-section.
+All public roads located within the residential area are proposed with curb and gutter to offer walks and street trees on both sides of the pavement, thus providing greater pedestrian mobility and an attractive landscaping environment.
 A curb and gutter design with medium-sized residential lots provides a better landscape than with swales and culverts.
 The number of culverts along a streetscape with the size of lots proposed, would be less attractive and therefore, undesirable.
 Walks on both sides of the pavement are proposed to link to the future and existing pathways within the adjacent Municipal Reserve parcels.
-Figure 10-xx - Modified Urban Residential Road provides a typical cross-section for this road type.
+Figure 10_10_Modified Cross-Sections provides a typical cross-section for this road type.

-The Bunt and Associates TIA provides comment and a recommendation respecting upgrades at the intersection of Garden Road & Cambridge Park Boulevard that will be required as a result of Cell D development contemplated in this Appendix:
+The Bunt and Associates TIA provides comment and a recommendation respecting upgrades recommendation respecting an upgrade at the intersection of Garden Road & Cambridge Park Boulevard that will be required as a result of Cell D development contemplated in this Appendix: